LBHackney-IT/Data-Platform/README.md

 The terraform/core directory contains the majority of the infrastructure and at the time of writing has one Github action to deploy to staging and one to deploy to production.

+#### /terraform/etl

+The terraform/etl directory contains the ETL and Glue related infrastructure and at the time of writing has one Github action to deploy to staging and one to deploy to production.

 #### /terraform/networking

 The terraform-networking directory contains the networking aspect of the data platform (see [`Networking`](#Networking)) and at the time of writing has one Github action to deploy to staging and one to deploy to production.